Shopify vs. Etsy: Which is the best for your business?

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

-Have a product you want to start selling online, but not sure where to get started?
+Have a product you want to start selling online, but are not sure where to get started?

 The first step is finding a way to sell those products virtually through an online store.
 There are quite a few options out there.